fireundubh/playwithfire/kingdomcome/stats.md

 <!-- TITLE: Stats and Derived Stats -->

+If you want to see more resources like this, [become a Patreon supporter!](https://www.patreon.com/fireundubh)
 # Stats and Derived Stats
 This table is incomplete and a work-in-progress.

-## Patreon

-If you want to see more resources like this, [become a Patreon supporter!](https://www.patreon.com/fireundubh)

 ## Usage